-In this workshop we will see features of Mercury that enable an effective visualisation of crystal structures and how to produce high-resolution images.
+In this workshop we will see features of Mercury that enable an effective visualization of crystal structures and how to produce high-resolution images.
 At the end of this tutorial, you should be able to:

-- Explore visualisation options
+- Choose visualisation options.

-- Learn how to produce high-quality images
+- Produce high-quality images.

-- Learn how to calculate and display packing
+- Calculate and display packing.

 This workshop will take approximately 1 hour to be completed.
+The words in Blue Italic in the text are reported in the Glossary at the end of this handout.

-Pre-required skills
+Pre-required Skills

-There are no pre-required skills for this workshop
+There are no pre-required skills for this workshop.